marcoverpas/Italy-SFC-Model/README.md

 Figures are all expressed at current prices, million euros.

-Similarly, the simplified **transactions-flow matrix** of Italy in 2021 is:
+Similarly, the simplified or riclassified **transactions-flow matrix** of Italy in 2021 is:

 $$
 \begin{array}{lcccccccc}